slejennings/MAPS-Phenology-Project/README.md

 ############################################################################

 This repository contains data and code for the analyses in the manuscript "XXXXX".
 The analyses are organized into an R Project, which will reproduce the results, tables, and figures presented in the manuscript.
 This Read Me file describes the required software and the organization of the R Project and the associated files.

 Important: certain files are too large to sync with this GitHub repository and need to be downloaded from the accompanying FigShare folder.
-This applies to any file marked with an asterisk (*) at the end of the file’s name.
+This applies to any file marked with an asterisk (*) at the end of the filename.
 Link to FigShare folder: XXXXXX

 ############################################################################